Finances for students

 “Don’t be afraid to fail.
 Don’t waste energy trying to cover up failure.
 Learn from your failures and go on to the next challenge.
 It’s OK to fail.
 If you’re not failing, you’re not growing” – H. Stanley Judd

-For many students, university and college is an opportunity to learn about much more than just the subjects that they are studying.
-So much of the University/College experience seems to revolve around figuring out the best (and worst) ways to do things, testing limits, falling down and getting back up again.
-Lessons about life, love and friendship are as much a part of the student experience as the academics; some of those lessons are easier to absorb than others but it seems that the hardest lessons are often the most powerful.
+For many students, university and college are an opportunity to learn about much more than just the subjects that they are studying.
+So much of the university/College experience seems to revolve around figuring out the best (and worst) ways to do things, testing limits, falling down and getting back up again.
+Lessons about life, love, and friendship are as much a part of the student experience as the academics; some of those lessons are easier to absorb than others but it seems that the hardest lessons are often the most powerful.
 For students living away from home for the first time, managing their time and their finances effectively can be two of the most challenging aspects of student life to master.
 However, any student who can get them under control can be sure that they’re creating a solid foundation for their future success.
 When it comes to managing student finances, the principles are very simple:

 Student finances can be tricky to manage because often students will receive large sums of money from student loans and bursaries that need to last for several months.
-Human nature and a person's money psychology make it very tempting to spend more than necessary at the beginning of the semester when the bank account looks healthy which can make things challenging later on.
-Figuring out how much money a student needs for tuition, books, food, accommodation, transportation and other necessities and putting it straight into a separate account (preferably not one linked to their debit card!) can help them determine more clearly exactly how much they have for extras and reduce the risk that they’ll overspend without realizing.
+Human nature and person money psychology make it very tempting to spend more than necessary at the beginning of the semester when the bank account looks healthy which can make things challenging later on.
+Figuring out how much money a student needs for tuition, books, food, accommodation, transportation, and other necessities and putting it straight into a separate account (preferably not one linked to their debit card!) can help them determine more clearly exactly how much they have for extras and reduce the risk that they’ll overspend without realizing.